Talons-Nest/Jacks21FA/README.md

-## Downloading a Repository into Visual Studio Code from Azure DevOps
+## Downloading a Repository into Visual Studio Code from GitHub

 ### Prerequisites
 - **Git:** Ensure Git is installed on your system.
 If not, download and install it from [git-scm.com](https://git-scm.com/).